eashanchawla1411/Eashan-s-Portfolio/dataviz3.md

 2. Essentially, we have the same graph (bar chart) repeated 4 times, but in 2 different ways (column and row bar chart).
 This means that even though a bar chart is pretty easy to interpret, having different orientations requires some level of re-learning / re-understanding to be performed by the user which takes some time.
 3. Each graph uses a different color.
 A more efficient way would be to have the same color across charts and using a gradient color scheme where the higher the value, the darker the color.
 4. The gridlines also seem to be prominent, fighting for some of our attention, when it should be focused on the data/visual.
+5. The top right visual with a title that says that it shows bottom 5 states as per secondary school dropouts whereas, it actually shows primary school dropouts.

 ### Wireframe of the solution

 I created an initital wireframe of my solution, which was a simple pen and paper sketch, as shown below:

 ![Wireframe](/Images/Wireframe.jpeg)

+The idea here was to show a visual that shows all india drop out rates and helps us compare easily between primary and upper primary schools.
+We can then see a text box with an introduction, that talks about common reasons of drop outs and states that since the all india visual doesn't show an entire visual for policy makers to decide where changes should be made, we then show a statewise comparison of primary and upper primary dropout rates from 2012-2015.
+Each dot in the statewise visuals represents the drop out rate of one state in India.
+And the 5 pink dots at the top depict the states with the top 5 dropout rates.

+**Upper primary schools** are schools with kids of ages 11 and 12, whereas **Primary schools** have kids with ages between 6 and 10.